 4. Popularity provides great economies of scale

-To start with, the software is free, and there is no vendor lock-in or ongoing costs.
-Because 25 per cent of the world is using the CMS, there are loads of people building resources that you can buy for pocket change.
+To start with, the software is free, and there are no vendor lock-in or ongoing costs.
+Because 43 per cent of the world is using the CMS, there are loads of people building resources that you can buy for pocket change.
 And the extensive developer community means it’s easy to find a developer.

 We’ll keep using it until there is something better out there, and we think we’ll be waiting a while for that to happen.
 Why fight in the court of public opinion when there’s other fun work to be done?